Exact thresholds for Schur positivity of the lattices $\mathbf m\times\mathbf 2$ and $\mathbf m\times\mathbf 3$: Preliminaries

 A subset $B\subseteq V(G)$ is \emph{stable} if the induced subgraph $G[B]$ has no edges.
-The \emph{independence number} $\alpha(G)$ is the order of a largest stable set.
-By definition, a subset $B$ is stable if and only if $\alpha(G[B])=\abs{B}$.
-A composition is said to be \emph{stable} if each block $B_i$ is stable.
+The \emph{independence number}~$\alpha(G)$ is the order of a largest stable set of $G$.
+A composition $\pi$ of $G$ is said to be \emph{stable} if each block of $\pi$ is stable.
 We denote by $\mathcal{SC}(G;\tau)$ the set of type-$\tau$ stable compositions, namely,